HollerLondon/sfImagePoolPlugin/README.md

 ---------------------

  * [sfDoctrineActAsTaggablePlugin](http://www.symfony-project.org/plugins/sfDoctrineActAsTaggablePlugin) (but only if tagging: true) in the options section of the model definition for sfImagePoolImage in `schema.yml`
- * [sfMooToolsFormExtraPlugin](https://github.com/HollerLondon/sfMooToolsFormExtraPlugin) - sfImagePoolPlugin includes an `sfImaegPoolPlugin` Image Chooser for [MooEditable](http://cheeaun.github.com/mooeditable/), and `sfMooToolsFormExtraPlugin` provides a MooEditable Symfony form widget - see _Optional extensions_.
+ * [sfMooToolsFormExtraPlugin](https://github.com/HollerLondon/sfMooToolsFormExtraPlugin) - sfImagePoolPlugin includes an `sfImaegPoolPlugin` Image Chooser for [MooEditable](http://cheeaun.github.com/mooeditable/), and `sfMooToolsFormExtraPlugin` provides a MooEditable Symfony form widget - see _Optional extensions_.  `sfMooToolsFormExtraPlugin` also provides a type-ahead input for image pool tags, if tagging is enabled (See plugin for vendors).
  * [Rackspace Cloud files](https://github.com/rackspace/php-opencloud) - if storing image files on a Rackspace cloud this library is required in `lib/vendor/rackspace`

 ### Rackspace Cloud files: Note for SVN